 The amended standard clarifies that the effects on an accounting estimate of a change in an input or a change in a measurement technique are changes in accounting estimates if they do not result from the correction of prior period errors.
 The previous definition of a change in accounting estimate specified that changes in accounting estimates may result from new information or new developments.
 Therefore, such changes are not corrections of errors.

-The amendments will be effective for annual periods beginning on or after 1 January 2023.
+The amendments will be effective for annual periods beginning on or after 1 January 2023, and are not expected to have a material impact on the Group.

 IAS 1 Presentation of Financial Statements - Disclosure of Accounting Policies